-Now that we've acknowledged that we have gifts - it's time to start using our spiritual gifts to serve others.
-I know, it's a scary thought.
+We have been given spiritual gifts to help the church.
+But once we’ve acknowledged that we have gifts, it’s time to start using our spiritual gifts to serve others.
+I know, it’s a scary thought.

 Those are very good concerns, but do you remember the story of the talents?
 You can read the full account in Matthew 25: 14-30 and Luke 19: 11-27.
 Read both accounts as they each give a slightly different perspective.
 These are the major lessons I want to focus on from that parable: